Joe-Klauza/sandstorm-admin-wrapper/README.md

 ### About

-Sandstorm Admin Wrapper is a set of tools designed to ease the burden of hosting a server for the `New World Interactive` video game [Insurgency: Sandstorm](https://store.steampowered.com/app/581320/Insurgency_Sandstorm/).
+Sandstorm Admin Wrapper is a set of tools designed to ease the burden of hosting one or more servers for the `New World Interactive` video game [Insurgency: Sandstorm](https://store.steampowered.com/app/581320/Insurgency_Sandstorm/).
 It is comprised of a Ruby webserver (Sinatra) and associated tools which provide an easy-to-use browser front-end for configuring and managing a server on either Linux or Windows.

 It can also be used to remotely monitor and administer servers via RCON.